A basic non-accredited Sign language course for people who want to learn how to communicate using sign language

 How will I say what I think about the course?

-You will be asked to complete a learner feedback form towards the end of your course
+You will be asked to complete a learner feedback form towards the end of the course.

 Available timetables for this course

 Please make a note of the course Ref for the course you are interested in.

 |Course Ref||Hours per week||Days(s)||Time||Course Dates||Costs|

 |401a||2||Wednesday||10:00 AM – 12:00 PM||18 Sep 2019 to 11 Dec 2019 (12 Sessions)||Full Rate £78; R Rate £26; A Rate £6|

 |401b||2||Wednesday||10:00 AM – 12:00 PM||08 Jan 2020 to 01 Apr 2020 (12 Sessions)||Full Rate £78; R Rate £26; A Rate £6|

 |401c||2||Wednesday||10:00 AM – 12:00 PM||22 Apr 2020 to 08 Jul 2020 (11 Sessions)||Full Rate £72; R Rate £24; A Rate £6|